Nash County, North Carolina: Demographic change

-After decades of growth, between 2010 and 2020, Nash County recorded an almost one percent population loss.
+After decades of growth, Nash County recorded an almost 1% population loss between 2010 and 2020.

 Government and politics

 Government

 Nash County is run by a commission–manager government.
-Legislative and policy-making power is vested in a seven-member board of commissioners, with the commissioners elected in districts to serve four-year staggered terms.
+Legislative and policy-making power is vested in a seven-member board of commissioners, who are elected in districts to serve four-year staggered terms.
 The board passes ordinances, adopts the county budget, and appoints the county manager.
-The manager wields executive authority over county administration, appoints directors of county government departments, and implement the commission's decisions.
+The manager wields executive authority over county administration, appoints directors of county government departments, and implements the commission's decisions.
 County government provides various services, including public safety, social services, cultural activities, and the provision of utilities.

 Nash County is represented in the General Assembly by the Senate's 11th district and the House of Representatives' 24th and 25th districts.
 It lies within the bounds of North Carolina's 8th Prosecutorial District, the 8A Superior Court District, and the 8th District Court District.

 Nash County is a member of the regional Upper Coastal Plain Council of Governments.

 Politics

-From the turn of the 20th century North Carolina established barriers that effectively disfranchised the large black population, which had been supporting Republican candidates.
+From the turn of the 20th century, North Carolina established barriers that effectively disenfranchised the large black population, which had been supporting Republican candidates.
 Conservative whites voted overwhelmingly Democratic and the county and state were part of the resulting political "Solid South" county.
 Although it gave a plurality to Populist candidate James B. Weaver in 1892, unlike Sampson County or Alabama's Chilton County, it did not subsequently turn to the Republican Party.

-Nash County would vote Democratic in every election from 1896 to 1964 – in Franklin D. Roosevelt and Harry S. Truman's five elections, the Republicans never received eleven percent of the county's limited electorate's ballots.
+Nash County voted Democratic in every election from 1896 to 1964 – in Franklin D. Roosevelt and Harry S. Truman's five elections, the Republicans never received eleven percent of the county's limited electorate's ballots.
 Many whites supported George Wallace's American Independent candidacy in 1968, after passage of the Voting Rights Act.
 More voted Republican for the first time in 1972.

-While Nash voters supported favorite son and Southern Democrat Jimmy Carter in 1976, the county's majority white voters shifted to Republican candidates from 1980 to 2004.
+While Nash voters supported favorite son and Southern Democrat Jimmy Carter in 1976, the county's majority-white voters shifted to Republican candidates from 1980 to 2004.
 But the last four elections have been closely contested.
 The margin of victory has been less than 1,000 votes in every election since.
 Nash County has emerged in recent years as a swing county and a bellwether county.
-As of 2024, it is the only North Carolina county to support the winning U.S. presidential election four times in a row, supporting Barack Obama in 2012, Donald Trump in 2016, Joe Biden in 2020, and Trump in 2024.
+As of 2024, it is the only North Carolina county to support the winning U.S. presidential election candidate four times in a row, supporting Barack Obama in 2012, Donald Trump in 2016, Joe Biden in 2020, and Trump in 2024.
 In 2024, it also split its majority vote between Republican and Democratic statewide candidates.